 Cases against Yunus may represent misuse of laws: US

-The cases against Nobel Laureate Prof Muhammad Yunus may represent a misuse of the labour law to harass and intimidate him, the US said today.
+The cases against Nobel Laureate Prof Muhammad Yunus may represent misuse of the labour laws to harass and intimidate him, a US State Department spokesperson said.

-State Department Spokesperson Matthew Miller said this at a briefing on Monday when a journalist asked about his perspectives on the intrusion of at least 20 unidentified individuals who stormed two offices at the Grameen Telecom building.
+Matthew Miller, during a briefing on Monday, said this when a journalist asked him about his perspectives on the intrusion of at least 20 unidentified individuals into at least two offices at the Grameen Telecom building in Dhaka's Mirpur.

-"So, I would say regarding the multiple criminal cases filed against Dr Muhammad Yunus, we note that the labour case was tried with unusual speed," said Miller.

-The Anti-corruption Commission has approved a charge sheet for additional cases.
-Those have drawn widespread condemnation from around the world, he said.
+"Regarding the multiple criminal cases filed against Dr Muhammad Yunus, we note that the labour case was tried with unusual speed," Miller said adding that the Anti-corruption Commission of Bangladesh has also approved a charge sheet allowing additional cases.

 "We share the concerns voiced by other international observers that these cases may represent a misuse of Bangladesh's labour laws to harass and intimidate Dr Yunus."

-He also said, "We encourage the Bangladeshi Government to ensure a fair and transparent legal process for Dr Yunus."
+"We encourage the Bangladeshi Government to ensure a fair and transparent legal process for Dr Yunus," he added.

 Comments